-You can create the desired sunset warmth with white balance without using a neutral density (ND) filter.
+You can create the desired sunset warmth with a white balance without using a neutral density (ND) filter.

 Set your White Balance using the Kelvin (K) temperature to create a yellowish warmth.
-The K white balance setting helps to set the desired colour temperature which presets white balance cannot achieved.
+The K white balance setting helps to set the desired colour temperature which presets white balance cannot be achieved.

-Next, adjust the White Balance Shift to fine tune the white balance.
-Click the shutter and you will get the result similar to the first photo.
+Next, adjust the White Balance Shift to fine-tune the white balance.
+Click the shutter and you will get a result similar to the first photo.

 Capturing the colours of twilight.
 The sky is almost diffused and pink tones are starting to immerse.
 This is the same location as the first photo.
 It was shot about 20 minutes later.

 See the following slight changes that I have made to get this shot.

-Keep the K-temperature at 5000 for the warmness.
+Keep the K-temperature at 5000 for the warm.

 Then make a slight adjustment to the tint by moving it to the lower right in the White Balance Shift.
 This is to draw out the twilight layers of pink tone in the sky.